greduan/agnopm/README.md

 `agnopm`, or `agno` is a Unix-like-POSIX-compatible-OS agnostic, dumb package manager.
 Which is one way to say it'll work on all POSIX-compatible platforms.

-But it's "dumb", by which is meant that it *will* overwrite files if two packages have the same files.
-It won't do any kinda of smart checking like some do.
+But it is "dumb", by which is meant that it *will* overwrite files if two packages have the same files.
+It won't do any kinda of smart checking like most others do.
+It is your sole responsibility to not overwrite files.

 This is by no means meant to replace your OS's built-in package manager.
 This is meant as a simple alternative to manually downloading software, running